tinacms/tina.io/content/guides/nextjs/tina-with-strapi/querying-strapi.md

   </div>
 ```

-We're on the home stretch now.
-Our blog post pages _should_ work but we still can't navigate to them.
-But, after some quick changes to `getStaticPaths` in our `[slug].js` file we'll have a fully working blog.
+Our blog post pages _should_ work, but we still can't navigate to them.
+After some quick changes to `getStaticPaths` in our `[slug].js` file, we'll have a fully functional blog.

 ```js
 export async function getStaticPaths() {